colinflaher/colinflaher/README.md

 <h1 align="center">Hola 👋, I'm Colin Flaherty</h1>
 <h3 align="center">Embracing every step of the way, Si Se Puede</h3>

 - 🪬 I am a student at James Madison University, who is studying Communication with a concentration in Public Relations.
 I enjoy being active in student life and am part of the LSA Executive board, Grupo Candela as a dancer, Mosaic Connections as an ambassador, and many other clubs as a member.
 You can check out some of my executive work on the LSA instagram.
-I have planned, hosted and managed events for hundreds of students, which can show my management and organization skills.
+I have planned, hosted and managed events for hundreds of students, which can show my management and organizational skills.
 [LSA INSTRAGRAM](https://www.instagram.com/jmu_lsa/)

 - 🌱 Please contact me, if you are looking for an individual that is hard-wroking, responsible and is looking to make a change.
 I have experience in many fields, in a variety of positions, from a manager, to self employed business owner at one point.
 I promise to not disappoint, and more so exceed. **What I bring**